samjones00/docs/docs/_documentation/templates-vue.md

 Create new Vue 2.5 Project for .NET Core 3.1:

-    $ web new vue-spa ProjectName
+    $ x new vue-spa ProjectName

 Create new Vue 2.5 Project for .NET Framework:

-    $ web new vue-spa-netfx ProjectName
+    $ x new vue-spa-netfx ProjectName

 ### [Vuetify SPA Template](https://github.com/NetCoreTemplates/vuetify-spa)